 This post may contain affiliate links.

 Let’s go to the zoo!
 If you can’t head to the zoo, you can read about it!
-Grab one or more of these fun preschool zoo books, and snuggle up with your favorite little monkey.
+Grab one or more of these fun picture books about the zoo, and snuggle up with your favorite little monkey.

 Many of my favorite preschool outings revolve around trips to the zoo.
 We love watching the monkeys swinging in the trees.
 The penguins habitat is another of our favorites.
 And, who can resist sneaking a peek at the polar bears diving deep in the water tank.

-With a big stash of zoo-themed books on hand, you and your preschoolers will have a hard time choosing which book to read first!
+With a big stash of zoo books on hand, you and your preschoolers will have a hard time choosing which book to read first!

 A Day in the Life of a Zookeeper – This book follows a zookeeper through the work day, and describes the occupation and what the job requires.

 A Trip to the Zoo – Join Billy and Matt for a day at the zoo.
 It’s a chance to see and learn about all kinds of animals—from a hungry giraffe to performing sea lions!

 Animal Strike at the Zoo.
 It’s True! – What’s a zookeeper to do when the lions and tigers and bears refuse to roar and prowl and growl?